 Obama’s team has learned from Democratic mistakes of the 1990s, when the party threw all of its resources at a few swing states.
 “Our goal is to not go back to the Florida and Ohio days in staying up until the middle of the night,” Messina said.
 “All of our jobs [are] to have as many paths as we can.”

 They’ll need them.
 Recent polls in key swing states such as Pennsylvania and Florida show Obama leading both Mitt Romney and Newt Gingrich, but by narrow margins.
 Polls taken as recently as last month show Republicans ahead.

 There are layers to any presidential contest.
 The 30,000-foot atmospherics, like the state of the economy and views of the incumbent, are working against Obama.
 The 10,000-foot battle for a few swing states, in pursuit of 270 electoral votes, is difficult but favors the president.
 And at the moment, Obama’s team has a big head start on the level closest to the ground, where his organization stands tallest (and, in many states, virtually alone).
 Republicans will work fast to build their own organization once the general election rolls around, but early organizing pays dividends in the end.

 Republicans may be winning the battle to define the race’s atmospherics.
 But Obama’s team has a big head start in organizational offense and a smaller, yet significant, edge on Electoral College defense.
 Don James would be proud.

-This article appears in the Dec.
-15, 2011, edition of National Journal Daily.
+This article appears in the December 15, 2011 edition of NJ Daily.